NotAProPilot/PR2_Assignment2/README.md

 - You must be here from Tutorial 9 documentation.
 - A short answer would be this:
     > In Java, int is a primitive type and it is not considered an object.
 Only objects can have a null value.
 So the answer to your question is no, it can't be null.
 But it's not that simple, because there are objects that represent most primitive types.

+## Update:
+- This assignment was graded 8.5/10.
+Not bad, but for the effort I put in, this is quite.. sad.
+- Since it is graded, you can copy it anyway.
+Tried my best to document this code.
+Good luck class of '22!